Jmfwolf/rehelp/README.md

 1. `rehelp use service $SERVICENAME`
 2. `rehelp use paths   $PATHS`
 3. `rehelp use replace $REPLACEVALUE`
+4. `rehelp use repo    $PATH_TO_REPO`
-4. `rehelp release`
+5. `rehelp release`

 ## Multi Test Execution
-The Easiest way to execute multiple service release is `rehelper release -all -y`.
-THIS IS DANGEROUS if you turn turn off consent it will execute all transform file releases.
-Only do this if you are sure what the transform code execution is.
+The Easiest way to execute multiple service release is `rehelper release -all`.
+THIS IS DANGEROUS.
+This will look in the tranforms folder and perform all transformations that have been listed without checks.
+This assumes you have made sure each of the required items have been filled out on each yaml file.

+## Behavior
+This program will convert input into lower case to be more flexible.
+Therefore it is not prepared to handle variations of the same name as separate repos.
+Before a variable is used (e.g. service, config_path, etc) the program checks if the value is null or empty, if it is it prompts you to provide a value.
 ## definitions.yml
 This file maps the service name to the specific config files that are a part of each service.
 Paths configuration is taken by default from this file.
 It is expected that this file is formatted with each service as an array of paths.
 [Yaml Arrays](https://www.w3schools.io/file/yaml-arrays/)